Silence (2013 film)

 Silence, also known as The Power of Silence, is a 2013 Malayalam thriller film directed by V. K. Prakash and starring Mammootty, Anoop Menon, Pallavi Purohit, Joy Mathew and Jayaprakash Kuloor.
 The climax of the film is based on the 2011 South Korean courtroom thriller film The Client.

 Plot

-Arvind Chandrasekhar, a very successful lawyer with a track record any one would dream about, is appointed judge in the Karnataka High Court.
+Arvind Chandrasekhar, a very cunning lawyer is appointed judge in the Karnataka High Court.
 Happily living in Bangalore with his wife Sangeetha and their adorable children Arya and Aditya, the man has little to fret over.
 Before taking the oath, he visits his parents in Kerala.
 There he is harassed by threatening phone call from a veiled assailant who says he is not fit to be a judge.
 Arvind ignores the calls at first but things get serious when his wife and children face dangerous situations.
 The film narrates how he unveils the mystery with the help of his close friend Neil George, an IPS officer.